Randy MacDonald

-Randy MacDonald (born July 26, 1962) is a Canadian stock car racer and a former competitor in the NASCAR Winston Cup Series, Busch Series and Craftsman Truck Series.
-He is currently team owner of MacDonald Motorsports, which competes in the Nationwide Series.
+Randy MacDonald (born July 26, 1962) is a Canadian stock car racing driver and a former competitor in the NASCAR Winston Cup Series, Busch Series and Craftsman Truck Series.
+He was the owner of MacDonald Motorsports, which competed in the Nationwide Series.
 He is the older brother of former NASCAR racer Teri MacDonald.

 Early career

 Born in Oshawa, Ontario, MacDonald originally pursued a career in hockey, playing for the Bowmanville Eagles before changing his career path to stock car racing.

 MacDonald began racing in his native Canada, and won the Canada ACT Series championship, before moving to North Carolina during the 1990s.
 He won the American Speed Association Rookie of the Year honors in 1993.

 MacDonald made his NASCAR debut in 1986 at Oxford Plains Speedway, finishing 26th after his cooling fan expired.
 He ran one race apiece over the next few years, before posting his first career top-ten finish at the Goody's 300 in 1991.
-He ran two races apiece over the next two years in his own #01, his best finish being 16th at Daytona in 1993.
+He ran two races apiece over the next two years in his own No. 01, his best finish being sixteenth at Daytona in 1993.
 After three finishes of 21st or better in 1994, he made his Winston Cup debut that year at North Carolina Speedway, finishing 24th in a car owned by Billy Hagan.

 Mid 1990s

 He only ran one race the next year, finishing 23rd at Watkins Glen.
 In 1996, he declared for NASCAR Winston Cup Rookie of the Year honors, and ran three races for Triad Motorsports, his best finish a 24th at Pocono Raceway, but was unable to make a serious challenge for the top Rookie honor.
-He also made his Craftsman Truck Series debut that year, finishing 30th at North Wilkesboro Speedway for Manison Motorsports.
+He also made his Craftsman Truck Series debut that year, finishing thirtieth at North Wilkesboro Speedway for Manison Motorsports.

 In 1997, MacDonald debuted his Truck team at Homestead-Miami Speedway, finishing 25th after suffering mechanical failure.
-He ran ten races the next year for Dick Greenfield, MB Motorsports, and K Automotive Racing, posting an eighth-place run for Greenfield at Flemington Speedway.
-He also made his most recent attempt at a Cup race, when he missed the field at Martinsville in the #85 sponsored by Big Daddy's BBQ Sauce.
+He ran ten races the next year for Dick Greenfield, MB Motorsports, and K Automotive Racing, posting an eighth place run for Greenfield at Flemington Speedway.
+He also made his most recent attempt at a Cup race, when he missed the field at Martinsville in the No. 85 sponsored by Big Daddy's BBQ Sauce.
 He began 1999 hoping to run full-time with Greenfield, but sponsorship opportunities did not come through, and he ran three races with Marty Walsh and Rick Ware.